jaegertracing/documentation/content/docs/next-release-v2/opensearch.md

 hasparent: true
 ---

-* Supported since Jaeger v0.6.0
+## Introduction

 * Supported OpenSearch versions: 1.x, 2.x

 OpenSearch maintains API compatibility between versions and remains compatible primarily with Elasticsearch v7.10.2 this version compatibility is automatically retrieved from root/ping endpoint.
 Based on this version Jaeger uses compatible index mappings and OpenSearch REST API.

 OpenSearch does not require initialization other than [installing and running OpenSearch](https://opensearch.org/downloads.html).